 The Nasdaq topped the 4,000 mark today for the first time in more than 13-years.
-It broke the barrier at the beginning of the trading day, but finished barely below 4,000.
-The Dow also hit a new record high, though stocks in general faded during the day.
+It broke the barrier at the beginning of the trading day.
+Both the Dow and the S&P 500 also set new highs today.
 The rise was a result of an international accord with Iran, reached over the weekend.
 It is an interim deal which eases sanctions against Iran as part of a push to get the country to stop pursuing a nuclear weapons program.

 Walmart (WMT) moved higher on news that CEO Mike Duke is being replaced by Doug McMillon.
 Duke, who's 63, will retire early next year.
 As for McMillon, he's currently President and CEO of Wal-Mart International.
 Many are interpreting his selection as a sign that Walmart is looking beyond the U.S. for its growth.
 Duke will remain as an adviser to McMillon for a year.
 He will also stay on as chairman of the board's executive committee.